-NOTE: You can make this a self-correcting game by gluing a small amount of an item to the bottom of its corresponding can.
-After your kiddo has all the cans placed, they’d turn each one over to see if it’s one the correct one.
+NOTE: Make this a self-correcting game by gluing a small amount of each item to the bottom of its corresponding can.
+After your kiddo has all the cans placed, they’ll turn each one over to see if it’s correct.
 If not, they can see where it’s supposed to be—shake it and hear what that item sounds like.

-A Reflection PLAY-Ponder Packet is just one example of the types of PLAY-ponder packets you could create—other ideas might be Circle Shapes or Blue Items or Pet Needs.
+A Reflection PLAY-Ponder Packet is just one example of the types of PLAY-ponder packets you can create.
+Other ideas might be Circle Shapes, Blue Items or Pet Needs.
 Store them in interesting boxes or bags so when you bring them out your kiddo feels like it’s something extra special they’re getting!

 Once a PLAY-Ponder packet comes out let your kiddo examine all the items.
 The idea here is not to rush them.
-Let TIME unfold….
+Let TIME unfold as it will….

-So…an empty water bottle with several bouillon cubes tossed in and he loved it!
+…an empty water bottle with several bouillon cubes tossed in!

-The bottle—not to mention the cap (which was tightly twisted on)—has sections with texture and the cubes added just enough color, movement and SOUND!
-There you have it—with just this, his sense of touch, hearing, and vision were stimulated.
-I suppose I should include taste—as he did taste it… 😦 What are you going to do?
+The bottle, not to mention the cap (which was tightly twisted on*) had sections with texture.
+As you can see, the cubes added color.
+But they also provided potential movement and SOUND!
+There you have it!
+Sensory experiences!
+With just this his sense of touch, hearing, and vision were stimulated.
+In all honesty I need to include taste—as he did taste it… 😦 What are you going to do?
 It’s the way with babies.

 ·various sized pots